 These are all items that I am in the process of doing or have already done.
 Your list will be different, but make sure you spend the time building it!
 I promise it will be worth it!

-What ways can you make an impact?
+How can you make an impact?

 I hope these questions have been helpful if you are struggling to find your passion.
-It can be a long road, but it's entirely possible to find it, so keep going!
+It can be a long road, but it's possible to find it, so keep going!